 Do I need an attorney?

 There are too many consequences to risk on a reckless driving charge.
-Contact the Law Office of Gregory R. Hough on any reckless driving, DUI or criminal charge.
+Contact Bernstein Hough, P.C. on any reckless driving, DUI or criminal charge.
 You’ll be treated professionally and with respect.
 He’s been instrumental in the reduction or dismissal of countless criminal and traffic charges.
 His office defends your rights and your future.
-Protect yourself with the Law Office of Gregory R. Hough.
+Protect yourself with Bernstein Hough, P.C.